evannsm/MoralesCuadrado_ACC2024/README.md

 ## To Run The NR Controller Computation and Offboard Publisher
 1. The length of time the algorithm runs before the land sequence begins may be changed via the variable in the "_/_init_/_" function at the top:   **self.time_before_land**
 2. The reference path may be changed through the reffunc variable starting in line 400 of the nr_tracker_final.py file.
-New ones may be referenced here, and defined below in functions around line 646.
+New ones may be defined below in functions around line 646.

 ### Through launch file: